stelzch/zotero.koplugin/doc/Developer.md

 	- Workaround: delete zotero.db
 	- Plan: maybe implement this programatically: delete (or better move db to backup file) to initiate re-sync?

-- [] If an item has several attachments, the one opened by default (1st?) might not be the one you want
-	- Workaround: long click should present a list of all attachments
-	- Plan: define an order/default attachment?
-What does desktop client do?

 - [x] Collection deletion not implemented yet; currently requires complete re-sync

-	- [] Basic implementation working: but for nested collections there are still issues

 - [x] Deleting annotations on Zotero does not seem to propagate to KOReader plugin if it already had been synced before deletion